 - A. Generally.
-In addition to the requirements set forth in Parts 1, 2 and 4 above, the following rules shall apply to Alternative Contracting Methods. - В. Definition.
-Contracting Methods means Alternative Procurement techniques for obtaining Public Improvement Contracts, utilizing processes other than the traditional method of construction services obtained by sealed Bid Awarded to the lowest Responsive, Responsible Bidder. .In industry practice, alternative contracting methods include, but are not limited to, variations of Design/Build, Guaranteed Price (GMP), Cost Plus Fee. and Manager/General Contractor (CM/GC) forms of contracting, Energy Savings Performance Contracts (ESPC) as well as other developing techniques such as performance contracting and cost plus time contracting which are addressed under these Rules. - C. Exemption from Competitive Bidding.
-Alternative contracting methods are exceptions to customary public contracting processes and therefore each project utilizing alternative contracting methods shall first be exempted from formal solicitation as provided in Part 1, with hearings as provided in Part 4, Section II Subsection B Item 2.
-If the Commission is required to act promptly due to circumstances beyond the Commission's control that do not constitute an emergency, notification of the public hearing may be published simultaneously with the Commission's solicitation of Contractors for the alternative public contracting method, as long as responses to the solicitation are due at least five (5) Days after the meeting and approval of the findings.
+In addition to the requirements set forth in Parts 1, 2 and 4 above, the following rules shall apply to Alternative Contracting Methods. - B. Definition.
+Alternative Contracting Methods means innovative Procurement techniques for obtaining Public Improvement Contracts, utilizing processes other than the traditional method of construction services obtained by sealed Bid Awarded to the lowest Responsive, Responsible Bidder. -In industry practice, alternative contracting methods include, but are not limited to, variations of Design/Build, Guaranteed Maximum Price (GMP), Cost Plus Fee, and Construction Manager/General Contractor (CM/GC) forms of contracting, Energy Savings Performance Contracts (ESPC) as well as other developing techniques such as performance contracting and cost plus time contracting which are addressed under these Rules. - C. Exemption from Competitive Bidding.
+Alternative contracting methods are exceptions to customary public contracting processes and therefore each project utilizing alternative contracting methods shall first be exempted from formal solicitation as provided in Part 1, with hearings as provided in Part 4, Section II2 Subsection B2 Item 2.
+If the Commission is required to act promptly due to circumstances beyond the Commission's control that do not constitute an emergency, notification Notification of the public hearing may be published simultaneously with the Commission's solicitation of Contractors for the alternative public contracting method, as long as responses to the solicitation Solicitation are due at least five (5) Days after the meeting and approval of the findings.